-boss you fight to clean up the plot after you fight the real Final Boss
+The Post-Final Boss is a boss fight that cleans up the plot after you fight the real Final Boss

 .
-They're more common in RPGs than other types of games mainly because RPGs pay more attention to the plot than other types of games, but they can also be found in nearly any game that has a plot.
-Handled well, it can be very cathartic, especially if it comes quickly after That One Boss
+They're more common in RPGs than other types of games, mainly because RPGs focus more on plot, but they can found in any game that has a story.
+Handled well, it can be very cathartic, especially if the final boss was particularly difficult.

-Note that this is not always synonymous with Anticlimax Boss
+Note that this is distinct from Anticlimax Boss

 As this is an Ending Trope